Rangi42/polishedcrystal/README.md

    * Trade Dragonair for Chansey in Blackthorn City
    * Trade Pinsir for Heracross in Pewter City
    * Wonder Trade after beating the Elite Four for a shiny Pichu holding a GS Ball, then use that to trigger an encounter with Celebi
+   * Find the Old Sea Map in the ruins of Pokémon Mansion on Cinnabar Island, and use it to reach Faraway Island and encounter Mew
    * Wild Bellsprout may hold Gold Leaf
    * Wild Oddish may hold Silver Leaf
    * Wild Kadabra may hold TwistedSpoon